 A ticking timebomb was my right heel where a neuropathic sore sustained 10 years ago in hospital wouldn’t heal.
 This resulted in a bone infection and meant my right leg had to be amputated.
 This was at the same time as I recived some upsetting news about a couple of my friends.

 I quickly went downhill, and just as everyone was getting their party poppers out for the turn of the century I was being sectioned at a psyciatric hospital – where I spent the next 3.5 years.

 It took 10 years to get back what I lost during those years, but with my disabilities significsntly worse, I turned to writing again.
 I have just finished another degree and am studying for the NCTJ Diploma.
-I have sold paintings, had life writing, creative writing, poetry, interviews and articles published as well as my debut nobel, The Single Feather.
-I don’t know how much longer I have but am determined to keep the writing and art up, as creating something from nothing is a magical process.
+I have sold paintings, had life writing, creative writing, poetry, interviews and articles published as well as my debut novel, The Single Feather.
+I don’t know how much longer I have but I am determined to keep the writing and art up, as creating something from nothing is a magical process.